| Definitions | Methodology | Classifications and lists | Publications | Links | Contacts |

 Classification of hospitals

 On the basis of the services they provide hospitals are divided into seven types: regional hospitals, central hospitals, general hospitals, local hospitals, special hospitals, rehabilitation hospitals and nursing care hospitals.
+Emergency medical care is provided by regional, central, general and selected local hospitals.
 Requirements for different hospital types are laid down in Decree No. 103 Requirements for Hospital Types, issued by the Minister of Social Affairs on 19 August 2004 (in Estonian).
+The Hospital Network Development Plan, which determines the list of public sector hospitals and their role in the healthcare system, was established by Regulation No. 105 of the Government of the Republic of Estonia of April 2, 2003.

 National Institute for Health Development of Estonia, The National Health Service of Latvia, Health Information Centre, Institute of Hygiene, Lithuania.
 Health in the Baltic Countries.
 2014.
 Tallinn: National Institute for Health Development; 2016.
 Report is available here in pdf-format